-The fund recognises financial liabilities at fair values at the reporting date.
 A financial liability is recognised in the net assets statement on the date the fund becomes party to the liability.
-From this date any gains or losses arising from changes in the fair value of the liability are recognised by the fund.
+The fund recognises financial liabilities relating to investment trading at fair value at the reporting date, and any gains or losses arising from changes in the fair value of the liability between contract date, the year-end date and the eventual settlement date are recognised in the fund account as part of the Change in Value of Investments.